 Trip Types

-I offer three trip types, each designed for a specific experience level.
+I offer four trip types, each designed for a specific experience level.

 • Level 1: Fundamentals, for beginners;